ralur/human-expertise-algorithmic-prediction/README.md

-#README
+# README

-This supplementary material contains code and data to reproduce the results in our paper "Distinguishing the Indistinguishable: Human Expertise in Algorithmic Prediction".
+This repository contains code and data to reproduce the results in our paper "Distinguishing the Indistinguishable: Human Expertise in Algorithmic Prediction".

 The two main code files are chest_xray.R and visual_prediction.R.
 These reproduce our experiments related to chest x-ray classification and the escape the room visual prediction task, respectively.
 Each file is self-contained, and assumes the working directory is set to the root of this repository.
 All experiments can be run in 10-20 minutes on a standard personal laptop; most of the runtime is dedicated to producing bootstrap confidence intervals, and can be improved by reducing the number of bootstrap replicates.
 The number of replicates is a hyperparameter at the top of both code files.
 Upon completion, both files produce all the figures in our manuscript and save them to the ./plots/ directory.

 The x-ray classification task relies on data (from \cite{chexternal-2021}) which is available in ./xray-data/.
 The visual prediction task relies on data (from \cite{human-collaboration-visual-2021}) which is available in ./visual-prediction-data/.

-The visual prediction task also relies on the predictions of the boosting algorithm proposed in \cite{multicalibration-boosting-regression-2023}; code to produce these predictions is available in mcboosting.ipynb, and the predictions themselves are stored in mc_predictions.csv.
-This notebook is adapted from code which was publicly released by \cite{multicalibration-boosting-regression-2023}.
+visual_prediction.R relies on the predictions of the boosting algorithm proposed in \cite{multicalibration-boosting-regression-2023}; code to produce these predictions is available in mcboosting.ipynb, and the predictions themselves are stored in mc_predictions.csv.
+This notebook is adapted from code released with \cite{multicalibration-boosting-regression-2023}.

 helpers.R contains helper functions which are called in chest_xray.R and visual_prediction.R.
 LSboost.py and helper_functions.py contain helper functions for the mcboosting.ipynb notebook.

-#Libraries
+# Dependencies
 The R scripts depend on the following libraries:

 library(tidyverse)